 Inquiry about Risk and Reward.
 During interactions, investors tend to spend more time considering risk for startups with female founders than those led by male founders.
 Docsend, a platform that allows founders to share pitch decks with investors, has found that investors spend more time assessing traction and product slides for startups with female founders (to assess their current assets).
 In contrast, investors spend more time on fundraising request slides (to assess what founders might do in the future) for all male teams.
 In short, investors scrutinize startups with female founders differently than those with all male teams (Frost 2020).
 Similarly, in pitch competitions, investors typically ask prevention-focused questions - focused on maintaining non-losses and not changing to a worse state - to females to e.g., "How many monthly active users do you have?"
 They tend to ask promotion-focused questions to males to understand rewards or growth e.g., "How do you plan to acquire customers?"
-Investors to evaluate ventures with female founders as less valuable (Kanze et al. 2017, 2018).
+Investors' patterns of inquiry produce conversations that differ by founder gender, and could cause investors to evaluate ventures with female founders as less valuable (Kanze et al. 2017, 2018).
 We hypothesize that prompting investors to systematically inquire about risk and reward could result in more consistent investor inquiry across startups, prompting investors to pay attention to both risk and reward for all startups, and reducing gender disparities in evaluation.